-

 When does a municipality receive the one-time levy limit adjustment?
 How is this calculated?

-In the year after the TID's termination year (see TID Termination Timeframes), a municipality may use a one-time levy limit increase.
+TID Termination Timeframes), a municipality may use a one-time levy limit increase.
 The levy limit adjustment appears on the Levy Limit Worksheet the same year as the TID's termination year.
-For example, for a TID with a 2023 termination year, the 2023 Levy Limit Worksheet for taxes payable in 2024 reflects the increase.
+For example, for a TID with a 2025 termination year, the 2024 Levy Limit Worksheet for taxes payable in 2025 reflects the increase.

-The calculation is the TID's final increment value divided by the municipal TID equalized value without the TID increment, times 50% equals the increase percentage.
+For TIDs created before 2025, the calculation is the TID's final increment value divided by the municipal TID equalized value without the TID increment, times 50% equals the increase percentage.
 The final increment and municipal equalized value used in the calculation are from the last year the TID had an equalized value, set the year before the termination year.

 Note: If the municipality has more than one TID with the same termination year, the TID increment values are combined.
 A TID with a negative increment decreases the total increment used in the calculation.